horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 As we have covered in our guide on blockchains, the cryptocurrency is a unit of measure on a blockchain.

-The Bitcoin cryptocurrency is the native unit of measurement on Bitcoin blockchain.
+The Bitcoin cryptocurrency, denoted by a BTC symbol, is the native unit of measurement on Bitcoin blockchain.

 Bitcoins are limited and scarce.
 Eventually, there will be 21 million Bitcoins in existence.